 Health Information Technology

-Associate Degree and Diploma Programs Available
+Associate Degree and Diploma Program Available

-Midstate College offers three programs in the Health Information Technology department for students interested in pursuing careers in health care, but working with physicians, nurses, lawyers, administrators and executives, rather than directly with patients.
+Midstate College offers two programs in the Health Information Technology department for students interested in pursuing careers in health care, but working with physicians, nurses, lawyers, administrators and executives, rather than directly with patients.

 Health Information Technology involves acquiring, analyzing, and protecting digital and traditional medical information vital to providing quality patient care.